KJITL/Clima/README.md

 ## Description

 This app provides up-to-date weather information, including current weather conditions, for the user's current location and any city around the world.
 It presents weather data in a visually appealing format, making it easy for users to stay informed about weather conditions in different locations.
-I used : Flutter framwork & Weather API
+Using Flutter framwork & Weather API

 ## Installation